 Types of volunteer opportunities

-• Design your own project.
+- Design your own project.
 Haven’t found the right volunteer opportunity in your area?
 Why not lead your own project?
-Browse through the do-it-yourself toolkits at Create the Good and HandsOnNetwork for ideas and step-by-step instructions.
+Browse through the do-it-yourself toolkit at Create the Good for ideas and step-by-step instructions.